XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T004-SBS.md

 ## Step by Step DEVWF-T004

-In this task, you will merge the Pull Request containing create 3 multi-staged Dockerfiles to your main branch, while linking to an Azure Boards project.
+In this task, you will merge the Pull Request containing create 3 multi-staged Docker files to your main branch, while linking to an Azure Boards project.
 The multi-staged Docker files will be used to build a new version of your WEB, API and INIT container.

 >This task has a Starter solution, that creates a Pull Request containing some files and instructions.
 >
 > In order to run the automated Starter Solution, you need to go through the [Setup prerequisites](/Challenges/Prequisites/RunThroughSetup.md) first!

-1. In your GitHub Codespace, open a Powershell Terminal and run the starter solution.
-A Pull Request with 3 Dockerfiles will be created
+1. In your GitHub Codespace, open a PowerShell Terminal and run the starter solution.
+A Pull Request with 3 Docker files will be created

 ```
 .workshop/workshop-step.ps1  Start "DEVWF-T004"